What does a school psychologist do? Breaking down this collaborative career

 A day in the life of a school psychologist

-“As a school psychologist, you have to expect the unexpected and be ready to recalibrate your day as you go,” says Dr. Maureen Dalman-Schroeder, part-time assistant professor at University of Massachusetts Global and California delegate of the National Association of School Psychologists (NASP).
+“As a school psychologist, you have to expect the unexpected and be ready to recalibrate your day as you go,” says Dr. Maureen Dalman-Schroeder, part-time assistant professor at UMass Global and California delegate of the National Association of School Psychologists (NASP).

 Dr. Dalman-Schroeder says her day may begin with a set schedule, only to have an administrator request she conduct a threat assessment (a violence prevention strategy that involves identifying student threats to commit violent acts, determining the seriousness of the threat, and developing an intervention plan if necessary).
 Or she may need to have a student come in for testing.
 She assists pupils who need individual counseling, works with students who have severe anxiety and helps parents better understand their child’s behavior.

 School psychologists, as you might assume, work mainly with students, but they also collaborate with teachers, parents and school counselors.
-School psychologists often work closely with special education teachers to develop individualized education plans (IEPs) and monitor student progress.
+Psychologists in schools often work closely with special education teachers to develop individualized education plans (IEPs) and monitor student progress.
 They may also facilitate discussions between parents and educators to ensure the child’s needs are understood and met.

 “A day in the life of a school psychologist varies greatly,” Dr. Dalman-Schroeder says.
 Since you never know what student or teacher will come to your office, being flexible, patient and open to change will help you excel in this role.